roshanigabhale27/langchain-typescript-study-helper/README.md

 `);
 ```

-Chains
+## Creating a Chain

-Chains combine prompts and models into a single workflow.
+Chains connect prompts and models into a reusable workflow.

 ```typescript
 const chain = prompt.pipe(model);